AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 @app-set-views-directory-engine Still in app.js, use the `set` function of your newly created `app` to configure the directory where our `views` can be found.
 Using the same `set` function, set the `view engine` to `ejs`. **Hint: `path.join()` & `__dirname`**

+**Carlos comment #1:** Just by reading the directions it wasn't clear to me at first the `views` directory is called `views`.
+Perhaps we can be a little more explicit and mention that ?
+I think this is also the default directory ejs looks for, so it might not be needed unless you wanted to teach them to be explicit.

+**Carlos comment #2:** My personal approach to starting a new Express app from scratch is to start with "the simplest thing that could possible work".
+This usually means not doing any templating or asset config until running the server for the first time.
+After the two `require` statements, I usually jump straight into writing a simple `get("/")` end point which returns hardcoded data (like a simple _"Hello from express"_) using something like `response.json()` or even just a 200 status code with `response.sendStatus()`.
+This is to make sure the few lines of code I wrote (the `require` statements and whatnot) are correct before moving on.

 ## 1.4 - Configure the Static Directory

 @app-use-express-static All of our CSS/JS for the client-side is found in the `public` directory.
 We need to point express to `public`.

 - In app.js call the `use` function of `app` with a call to the `express.static()` function as the only parameter.
 - `express.static()` should be passed the full path to the `public` directory. **Hint: `path.join()` & `__dirname`**

+**Carlos comment:** Similar to how the `views` directory works, I believe the `"public"` directory is the default when using `express.static()` so passing _"public"_ as argument might not be necessary.
+Not sure if you were going for explicit, but just wanted to mention.

 ## 1.5 - Create the Index View File